MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 ## NOTES
 - The changes mentioned under the "-Identity" and "-Filter" sections are not applicable to customers and tenants that are or have previously been enabled for Regionally Hosted Meetings for Skype for Business Online.
-- These changes are currently only rolled out in Commercial Environments and **not** applicable to Government Environments
+- These changes are currently only rolled out in commercial environments and are **not** applicable to government environments.

 ## RELATED LINKS